Alice Cooper (band): New band name: Alice Cooper

-In 1968, the band learned that Todd Rundgren also had a band called Nazz, and found themselves in need of another stage name.
+In 1968, the band learned that Todd Rundgren also had a band called the Nazz, and found themselves in need of another stage name.
 Furnier also believed that the group needed a gimmick to succeed, and that other bands were not exploiting the showmanship potential of the stage.
 The legend is that the name "Alice Cooper" came from a session with a Ouija board, largely chosen because it sounded innocuous and wholesome, in humorous contrast to the band's image and music.
 However, in an interview with Mark Radcliffe on the Radcliffe and Maconie show on BBC Radio 2 on November 30, 2009, Vince Furnier described the incident with the ouija board as an urban legend.
 He said "We literally got that whole story about the witch thing the way you guys got it.
 It was like just pure urban legend.
 I heard about the witch thing probably the same day you did, but it was a great story."
-Eventually Furnier adopted this stage name as his own, being referred to as Alice Cooper on the cover of the band's debut album from 1969 already.
+Eventually Furnier adopted this stage name as his own from 1969 onwards, being referred to as Alice Cooper on the cover of the band's debut album.
 He recalled:

 The singer considers the name change one of his most important and successful career moves.

-The classic Alice Cooper group line-up consisted of Furnier, lead guitarist Glen Buxton, rhythm guitarist Michael Bruce, bassist Dennis Dunaway and drummer Neal Smith – all former members of the Spiders.
+The classic Alice Cooper group line-up consisted of Furnier, lead guitarist Glen Buxton, rhythm guitarist/keyboardist Michael Bruce, bassist Dennis Dunaway and drummer Neal Smith – all former members of the Spiders.
 This lineup stayed intact through 1974.